SUMMARY OF RULES

 Fielding restrictions (max.
 2 outside circle) for first 10 overs – batting side chooses powerplay of 5 overs (with max.
 3 outside circle).

 Outside powerplays max.
 5 fielders outside circle.

 Any ball down the leg side is a wide ball.

 Free hit for all no-balls.

-One 'bouncer' (shoulder high) per over allowed.
+No more than one 'bouncer' (shoulder high) per over allowed.

 No more than 5 fielders on the leg side at any time.

 RULES IN FULL

 1. DURATION OF MATCHES

 a) Matches will consist of one innings per side and each innings will be limited to 40 overs.